asbjornenge/dux/README.md

 ### Scheduler

 The [Scheduler](/) is responsible for managing components.
-It get a list of *components* and *hosts* from the StateStore and makes decisions about where to run those components.
+It gets a list of *components* and *hosts* from the StateStore and makes decisions about where to run those components.
 It can both add and remove components.

 ### Discovery